exercism/go/exercises/concept/elons-toys/.docs/introduction.md

 }
 ```

-There is two types of receivers, value receivers and pointer receivers.
+There are two types of receivers, value receivers, and pointer receivers.

 All the methods we have seen so far have a value receiver which means they will receive a copy of the value passed to the method, meaning that any modification done to the receiver inside the method is not visible to the caller.